 This link is to an excellent article on wound healing, by Douglas MacKay, nD, and Alan L. Miller, nD.
 In the abstract, they talk about how the body’s demand for nutritional support is intensified as the body works on healing.
 Add to that the possibilities of infection and inflammation – the body needs nutritional support!
 The authors include in this review, what nutrients are needed to support healing, how much to take and why.
 Click here to read the review. https://chiro.org/nutrition/FULL/Wound_Healing.pdf

-In the book “What Do I Feel This Way?” by By Christine Gaber, RHn and Charlene Day, RDC they talk about “Essential” nutrients for wound healing include: Optiflora (a probiotic), Protein, Vitamin C, and next in importance are Vitamins D, E, and Alfalfa, B-Complex and Garlic.
-If you look at pages 231 (attached pdf) you can see their recommendations:Wound-Healing
+In the book “What Do I Feel This Way?” by By Christine Gaber, RHn and Charlene Day, RDC they talk about “Essential” nutrients for wound healing including: Optiflora (a probiotic), Protein, Vitamin C, and next in importance are Vitamins D, E, and Alfalfa, B-Complex and Garlic.
+If you look at page 231 (attached pdf) you can see their recommendations:Wound-Healing

 Looking for a brief explanation of the recommended nutrients?